acorn-io/homebrew-cli/README.md

-# acorn-tap
+# Hombrew
-Homebrew tap for Acorn CLI
+Homebrew tap for Acorn